We may earn affiliate commissions for the recommended products. Learn more.

 Streaming

-ExpressVPN does a good job of unblocking major streaming platforms, including NHL.TV, ESPN+, and MLB.TV.
+ExpressVPN does a good job of unblocking major streaming platforms, including DAZN, ESPN+, and MLB.TV.
 In my tests, it also worked well with Netflix, Hulu, and HBO Max, allowing access to multiple regions.
 The MediaStreamer feature is useful for unblocking content on devices that don’t normally support VPNs, like certain smart TVs and gaming consoles.
 While it’s effective, I noticed that it sometimes takes a bit longer to connect to the best server compared to other VPNs like NordVPN, which can be more straightforward in handling region-specific streams.
+Additionally, the router app no longer supports non-Aircove routers, which may limit flexibility for users with custom setups.

 Server network